cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 :arrow_right: **Whatever an NVA routing configuration is (static routes, BGP etc), the NVA routing table is by default not reflected in the NVA's *Effective routes*, creating a misalignment between the NVA control plane and the NVA data-plane.**

-The FW NVA routing table containing the On-Prem branch prefixes (control-plane) is not enough, the FW NVA’s NIC must know about these On-Prem prefixes too: data-plane connectivity is currently missing.
+The FW NVA routing table containing the On-Prem branch prefixes (control-plane) and a valid next-hop to reach them is not enough, the FW NVA’s NIC must know about these On-Prem prefixes too: data-plane connectivity is currently missing.

 ## 4.2.3.
 Solution: Align the FW NVA *Effective routes* to the FW NVA routing table